Abhijeet38/Ask-My-Pdf-MCP/README.md

 A local MCP server that answers natural-language questions grounded in a corpus of PDFs.
 Retrieval is hybrid (lexical BM25 + dense k-NN with reciprocal-rank fusion) over OpenSearch; answers are synthesized by Amazon Bedrock (Claude) with optional Ollama fallback, returned with per-source page citations.

-Built for a take-home spec: *"Build a working MCP server that exposes a Q&A tool over the provided PDF documents."*

 ---

 ## 1. Setup — from scratch